kevinohara80/nforce/README.md

 ### Callbacks

+The API of **nforce** follows typical node standards.
 Callbacks will always pass an optional error object, and a response object.
-The response object closely resemble the typical responses from the Salesforce REST API.
+The response object closely resembles the typical responses from the Salesforce REST API.

 ```js
 callback(err, resp);